MicrosoftDocs/sdk-api/sdk-api-src/content/rometadataresolution/nf-rometadataresolution-rogetmetadatafile.md

 Type: <b>IMetaDataDispenserEx*</b>

 A metadata dispenser that the caller can optionally pass in for the <b>RoGetMetaDataFile</b> function to be able to open the metadata files through the provided <b>IMetaDataDispenserEx::OpenScope</b> method.
 If the metadata dispenser parameter is set to <b>nullptr</b>, the function creates an internal instance of the refactored metadata reader (RoMetadata.dll) and uses its <b>IMetaDataDispenserEx::OpenScope</b> method.
+You can create a metadata dispenser using the <a href="/windows/win32/api/rometadata/nf-rometadata-metadatagetdispenser">MetaDataGetDispenser</a> function.

 ### -param metaDataFilePath [out, optional]